msdirtbag/MDEAutomator/README.md

 MDEAutomator could be misused by a threat actor and quickly become a weapon of mass destruction.

 - Be mindful of secret management.
 Azure Key Vault with public access disabled is highly recommended.
 - Clone the repo and use an Azure Trusted Signing account to sign all PowerShell in this repo with **your** signing key.
-There is a signing script included in the repo named `signscripts.ps1` that can assist with this.
+There is a signing script included in the payloads subfolder in the repo named `signscripts.ps1` that can assist with this.
 Once this is done, redeploy the zip with the signed PowerShell to the Azure Function.
 This allows you to disable unsigned script execution in MDE Advanced Settings with no loss of functionality.

 [Azure Trusted Signing](https://learn.microsoft.com/en-us/azure/trusted-signing/quickstart)